DilanRocco/manifest/README.md

 # Things to do
 - clean up tourtial/benefits page
-- fix streaks

 - Settings/Logout
 - Goals section to list goal / check off goals / progress on goals
-- include prompts to guide their thoughts, such as "What are you grateful for today?" or "What is one small action you can take towards your goal?" / Default prompts
+- include prompts to guide their thoughts, such as "What are you grateful for today?" or "What is one small action you can take towards your goal?" / Default prompts {https://www.affirmations.dev}
 - Allow users to set short-term and long-term goals, track their progress, and celebrate milestones